Who are the Uninsured | Medical Impact | Financial Impact | Children | Special Populations | Geographic Breakdown | Sources |

 - Individuals in fair or poor health status who are significantly more likely than others to be uninsured for longer periods.

 Texas workers are less likely to have employment-based health insurance coverage than those in other states.
 50 percent of all companies in the US offer health coverage for their employees.
-In 2012, Texas ranked 42nd in the nation, with only 45 percent of Texans having employment-based health insurance coverage.
-The Kaiser Family Foundation reports 63 percent of the uninsured have at least one family member who works either full-time or part-time in 2011 to 2012.
+In 2014, Texas ranked 49th in the nation, with only 47 percent of Texans having employment-based health insurance coverage.
+The Kaiser Family Foundation reports 84 percent of the uninsured have at least one family member who works either full-time or part-time in 2014.

 People making moderate and low wages are much less likely to have job-based health insurance coverage than those earning more.
-In Texas, an average of 43 percent of the uninsured population had incomes below 139 percent of the federal poverty line from 2011 to 2012, and 19 percent had incomes at or above 139 percent.
+In Texas, an average of 33 percent of the uninsured population had incomes below 100 percent of the federal poverty in 2014.

 Medical Impact of Lacking Health Insurance